stormearthandlava/stormearthandlava.github.io/guide/general/macros.md

 ## Primordial Wave

-This macro will cast {{ site.data.talent.pw }} at your current Mouseover target if it is an enemy, otherwise will cast it on your current target.
+This macro will cast {{ site.data.spell.pw }} at your current Mouseover target if it is an enemy, otherwise will cast it on your current target.

 ```
 #showtooltip